Constance Piers

+Constance Piers (née, Fairbanks; May 10, 1866 – 1939) was a Canadian journalist, poet, and editor from Nova Scotia.
+Despite an irregular early education due to ill health, she became a voracious reader and was largely self-taught.
+Piers began her career as a secretary and gradually took on more editorial responsibilities, eventually serving as assistant editor of the Halifax Critic and associate editor of The Caledonian-Record.
+She wrote numerous articles and poems for various periodicals, and her work was included in Dr. Theodore Harding Rand's A Treasury of Canadian Verse.

 Early life and education

 Constance Fairbanks was born in Dartmouth, Nova Scotia, May 10, 1866.
 She belonged to an old provincial family nearly all of whose representatives possessed more or less literary ability, and several of whom were long associated with the history of Nova Scotia.
 She was the second child and oldest daughter of Lewis Piers Fairbanks and Ella Augusta (DeWolfe) Fairbanks, granddaughter of Charles Rufus Fairbanks, and was one of a family of nine children.

 Owing to delicate health when a child, Piers was able to attend school in Dartmouth only in an irregular manner, but, being precocious and fond of the company of those older than herself, she gained much knowledge outside of the school-room.
 At the age of thirteen years, she ceased to have systematic instruction, and with patient determination she proceeded to carry on her education by means of careful reading.